reflectoring/reflectoring.github.io/_posts/2021-04-17-tthread-dump-analysis.md

 ## Conclusion

-In this post, we looked at the five states of a java thread during its lifecycle and described thread dumps as a snapshot of thread states at a particular instant.
-We then ran a simple java application to simulate a web server and took its thread dump with the `jcmd` tool.
+In this post, we looked at the different lifecycle states of a Java thread and described thread dumps as a snapshot of thread states at a particular instant.
+We then ran a simple Java application to simulate a web server and took its thread dump with the `jcmd` tool.

 After that, we introduced tools to analyze thread dumps and ended with some use cases and best practices of using thread dumps.
 A thread dump is often used in combination with [heap dump](https://reflectoring.io/create-analyze-heapdump/) and GC logs to diagnose java applications.

 I hope this will enable you to use thread dumps for the use cases described here and also find other areas where it can be put to use like automation with Ci/CD.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/core-java/threaddump).